 Probate and Property Held in Joint Names

 People often own assets in joint names with their spouses, their children, or others.
-If an asset is owned jointly with "rights of survivorship," it passes automatically, by operation of law, to the surviving owner or owners.
+If an asset is held jointly with "rights of survivorship," it passes automatically, by operation of law, to the surviving owner or owners.

-This means that probate isn't required and, in fact, the decedent doesn't have a legal right to include his ownership interest in the property in his will or bequeath it to anyone other than his co-owner.
-If he did include such a provision in his last will and testament, the court would not uphold it.
+This means that probate isn't required.
+The decedent doesn't have a legal right to include their ownership interest in the property in a will or bequeath it to anyone other than their co-owner.
+If such a provision were included in a last will and testament, the court would not uphold it.

-Probate and Property With Designated Beneficiaries
+Probate and Property With Named Beneficiaries

 Many people invest in retirement accounts, such as 401(k)s, IRAs, and annuities to plan for their retirement.
-If the account owner should die before using up the entire account for his retirement needs, the account would pass automatically by operation of law to its designated beneficiaries.
+If the account owner died before using up the entire account for their retirement needs, the account would pass automatically by operation of law to its designated beneficiaries.

 Probate and Revocable Living Trusts